Earth Mudra or Prithvi Mudra Benefits

 So practicing Earth mudra increases earth element in the body, which eventually helps to balance the Kapha in the body.

 Kapha dosha helps in controlling muscle growth, weight, body strength and stability, and your immune system.

 This mudra increases the Earth element in the body, which increases the immunity of the body, which fights various types of diseases.

 Other Prithvi Mudra Benefits

-- Prithvi mudra is beneficial for the skin.
+- Practicing Prithvi mudra for skin is also beneficial.
 The element Prithvi makes the skin-tight, smooth, and glowing.
 If you want smooth skin do visit Tips for Smooth Body.

 - Earth mudra helps to increase the vitamins and minerals in the body as the earth is the storehouse of these vital minerals and vitamins.

 - It helps to reduce all physical weakness.